Puerto Banús: Spain´s successful answer to Saint-Tropez and Monte Carlo.

 It´s definitely designer shop heaven here, with the world´s most exclusive fashion brands all being present.
 Bulgari, Gucci, Dior, Luis Vuitton, Chanel, Dolce & Gabbana, Jimmy Choo, Salvatore Ferragamo, Tom Ford, Armani, Versace, YSL, Michael Kors, Valentino, Hermes,… you name it.
 No place in Europe has such an impressive collection of designer names in such close proximity.

+But if you still you look for a wider assortment of luxury goods, there is always the El Corte Ingles department store, Spain’s equivalent of London´s luxury department store Harrods.
 Puerto Banús is synonymous with chic, wealth, high fashion, extravagant parties, glitz and glamour.
 The marina, the casino, the designer shops and exclusive beach clubs.
 The golf courses and the flashy hotels.
 Everything here reflects this glamorous, luxurious lifestyle.

 If you are tired of shopping and wining and dining in the port, you can always enjoy the fine beaches on either side of the marina.
 Also here, the glamourous lifestyle shows, with exclusive beach clubs such as Plaza Beach, Ocean Beach, Mistral Beach, La Sala by the Sea, all catering to thrill seekers, socialites and fans of extravagant parties.